 Designing Efficient Workbooks (1 hour) and Best Practices for Dashboard Performance (50 minutes) free, video presentations

-The Tableau Performance Optimization Flowchart and The Tableau Performance Checklist from and on the InterWorks blog.
+The Tableau Performance Optimization Flowchart, The Tableau Performance Checklist, and the Tableau Performance Checklist blog series on the InterWorks blog.

 This general list of considerations is a start in learning how to approach optimizing workbooks.
 It comes from the TL;DR page in the Designing Efficient Workbooks whitepaper.